 Lori Thicke, a native of Canada, founded her first company when she was just 12 years old.
 She went on to found her next company at 17 and, as a result, appeared regularly in the local press.
 At 19 she sold her company to return to university.
 While earning her two degrees she also worked part-time as a journalist and book editor.

 In 1986, after receiving a Master’s Degree from the University of British Columbia, Lori moved to Paris.
 There she founded Eurotexte, later renamed Lexcelera.
 In 1993, Lori co-founded Traducteurs sans frontières in order to provide pro bono translations to humanitarian organizations.
-Lori is Founder and President of the U.S. based sister organization, Translators without Borders, which became an American 501 (c)(3) non-profit corporation in 2010.
+Lori is also the Founder of the U.S. based sister organization, Translators without Borders, which became an American 501 (c)(3) non-profit corporation in 2010.

 See also articles and videos for Lori in the press section.

 Ros, a native of Sevenoaks in the United Kingdom, moved to Paris in her early 20s.
 Before joining Lexcelera, Ros worked for 17 years in the language training business, first as a teacher and subsequently as Administrative Manager for a Parisian language school.
 Ros joined the company in 1992 as General Manager, bringing considerable interpersonal and administrative skills, plus a fluency in English, French and Spanish.
 In 1993, Ros co-founded Traducteurs sans frontières, and is currently the President of the French non-profit association, registered under the French 1901 law governing charities.

 Ros is married with two children, and lives in an architectural wonder of a house in Paris’ 20th arrondissement.

 As Chief Operations Officer, Laurence has a wide variety of responsibilities, including overseeing day to day operations, coordinating the teams and making sure Lexcelera’s strategy is successfully deployed.